Ramkasuru/cuda-hpc-executables/README.md

 - Created visual explanations (diagrams and mind maps)
 - Collected timing data
 - Wrote this README
 - Reviewed SAFARI ETH Zurich materials on GPU reduction patterns
+- Added Makefile to build CUDA reduction kernels (06.11.25)

 ### 📝 To Do:
 - Finalize the README with all figures and citations